lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ---

-> This is a structured list of thoughts about software development and what techniques I feel leads to strong code.
->
 > I'm focusing on the languages I've used most : Python and PHP.
-That is on Object Oriented, dynamically typed languages.
->
-> It has a focus on what I would call "static code", that is how a codebase answering to a given problem should look like at release time.
-Not how you get there (development methods, prototyping ..) nor how to test / release / maintain code.
->
-> It's a work in progress.
->
-> <br/>
->
-> Even though many concepts are well known, I'm writing them down the way I understand them.
->
-> <br/>
 >
 > I've structured this document as going from lower level development techniques to higher level concepts like design patterns.